 You come across an organization you’re really excited to follow.
 You love their mission and the work they do.
 Then you glance through their Twitter stream.
 And you’re greeted with an endless barrage of requests for donations, plugs for upcoming events and an occasional request to Like them on Facebook.
 As your excitement wanes, you close the stream, disappointed.

-Your followers deserve more from you than unending appeals for help.
+Your followers deserve more from you than unending appeals for help, even if you’re trying to pull off a last-minute Giving Day campaign.
 Here are a few types of Tweets your nonprofit should drop into the mix.

 Links to Resources Related to Your Mission

 Sharing content created by others is an excellent way to mix up what you share on Twitter.
 Make sure it’s relevant to your mission so that you’re offering value to your followers.
 For an added bonus, mention the content producer by Twitter username (complete with the @ symbol).
 That way they’ll be notified you’re sharing their content and will be more likely to engage with your nonprofit.